armansa/rapid_job/README.md

 rapid_job
 =========

-RapidJob is a RabbitMQ-backed Ruby library for creating background jobs.
+RapidJob is a RabbitMQ-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them rapidly.